Sandanitin/Livora/README.md

 Livora is a premium home interior design service offering complete solutions for modern homes.
 Our services include modular kitchens, wardrobes, study tables, wallpaper, lighting, false ceilings, bathrooms, and pooja units.

+## New Features

+### Furniture Gallery
+We've added a comprehensive furniture gallery showcasing our premium furniture designs:
+- Dining Tables
+- TV Units
+- Crockery Units
+- Beds
+- Dressing Tables

+Each category includes multiple design options with detailed descriptions and image search terms to help find the perfect furniture for your space.

 ## How to Work with This Code

 You can edit this application in several ways: